 determine present types of dentition

 anteroposterior and traverse maxilla mandibular relationships

-the number, size, and shape of teeth
+the number, size, shape, and location of teeth

 Large Field of View Cone Beam for Airway Studies

 Large FOV CBCT scans are acquired to assess the craniofacial skeleton for orthodontics and orthognathic surgery and this typically includes the airway spaces.
 A large field of view CBCT can also help identify patients that are prone to Obstructive Sleep Apnea.